kocsismate/olympics/README.md

 ## Usage

-- Launch your own development environment from the project's root folder:
+- Launch the app:
 ```
 $ ./go up
 ```

 - Initialize the database:
 ```
-$ ./go up
+$ ./go db
 ```

 - Edit your hosts file to include the following lines (it can be usually found at `/etc/hosts`):